Table of contents

 Meta Title and Meta Description are important SEO optimization elements that affect how your pages and products are displayed in search results.
 In Shoper, you can do this in the following ways:

-• Meta Description: This is a short description that also appears in search results.
+- Meta Description: This short description also appears in search results.
 This description should be attractive and entice users to click on the page.
-Like the Meta Title, make sure each page and product has a unique Meta Description.
+Like the Meta Title, ensure each page and product has a unique Meta Description.
 Limit the length of the Meta Description to about 150-160 characters.

 10. Ensure proper navigation of your store